openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 types) can inject specializations into their class scopes (by wrapping the embedded `CONSTANT_Class`) or directly into the field or method (by wrapping the constant as a whole).
-In fact, linkage parameters can be proposed *at both positions*.
+In fact, linkage selectors can be proposed *at both positions*.

 > There is a loose relation between code and layout customization and constant preparation.
-If the validation of a linkage parameter results in a fresh `SpecializationAnchor` object with freshly prepared resolution states for parametric constants, then the VM has the _option_ to internally customize code and/or data layouts to those states.
+If the validation of a linkage selector results in a fresh `SpecializationAnchor` object with freshly prepared resolution states for parametric constants, then the VM has the _option_ to internally customize code and/or data layouts to those states.
 VM